1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 -

-), but hyphens are allowed provided they are not placed at the beginning or end
+) but these hyphens are allowed on the condition that they are not placed at the beginning or at the end

 There are also domain extensions that allow the use of accented characters or other special characters.
-These rules may vary depending on the specific domain extension (like .fr, .com, .net, etc.) and the policies set by the relevant regulatory bodies.
+These rules may vary depending on the specific domain extension (such as .fr, .com, .net, etc.) and the policies established by the relevant regulatory bodies.

-It is possible to purchase a domain name containing an accent on a letter from Infomaniak (é
+It is possible to purchase a domain name containing an accented letter (e.g., é

 .

 A domain name is structured into several labels separated by dots.
-For example: example.com
+Example: example.com

 is the TLD (top-level domain) and example